-Get started with agent development in Microsoft Foundry
+Develop your first AI agent in Microsoft Foundry

-In this exercise, you'll use Microsoft Foundry to start developing an AI agent that provides information and expertise on the history of computing.
+In this lab, you’ll use Microsoft Foundry to develop an AI agent that provides information and expertise on the history of computing.

 Note: Many components of Microsoft Foundry, including the Microsoft Foundry portal, are subject to continual development.
 This reflects the fast-moving nature of artificial intelligence technology.
 Some elements of your user experience may differ from the images and descriptions in this exercise!